hexdsl/dotfiles/README.md

-# Configurations for GNU/Linux
+# Custom environment and configurations for GNU/Linux

-Managed with GNU Stow.
+#### Managed with GNU Stow

 Here is a [short blog post](http://protesilaos.com/codelog/gnu-stow-dotfiles/) on how I use that program.

 ## Demo